isomerpages/mlaw-acd/index.md

           image: /images//RA%20%26%20IPPC%20icon.png
           alt: Fulfil Entity-Based Requirements
     - infopic:
-          title: Watch the guidance videos
+          title: Learn from guidance videos
           subtitle: " "
           description: Understand the requirements of a regulated dealer before you perform a transaction.
           button: Learn More from videos